 What makes some terrorist groups so lethal?
 Terrorist groups must be able to mobilize resources in order to survive and to commit attacks.
 These resources include funding, weapons, bases, and even members.
 There are various ways that organizations acquire resources: state sponsorship (Byman 2005; Carter 2012; San-Akca 2016), diasporas (Byman et al. 2001; Piazza 2018), and crime (Piazza and Piazza 2020), to name a few.
-This study focuses on alliances between terrorist organizations, adopting the notion that alliances serve as a source of resources therefore can lead to increased capacity.
+This study focuses on alliances between terrorist organizations as a source of resources, and therefore as a source of increased capacity and increased lethality.